XcalableMP/manual/en/tutorial-global.rst

 In the global-view model of XcalableMP (XMP), the user adds directives into the serial code to specify parallelism.
 The following actions can be described by XMP directives.

-* Data Mapping (divides data and distributes it among nodes)
+* Data mapping (divides data and distributes it among nodes)
-* Work Mapping (divides workload and distributes it among nodes)
+* Work mapping (divides workload and distributes it among nodes)
-* Inter-node Communication (exchange data between nodes)
+* Inter-node communication (exchange data between nodes)

 This tutorial introduces the basics of XMP.
 A simple sequential code will be parallelized by adding XMP directives.